Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

-\underline{Proof of \eqref{bulletC}:} Now, consider the edges labelled L, M, or R in $\calL_{k+1}$.
-By the last two paragraphs, these form a closed loop $\alpha$ in the hyperbolic plane, following the outer boundary of a cycle of polygons.
-However, this cycle of polygons could in principle be not embedded, meaning that two polygons far apart in the cycle could be adjacent or even coincide.
-To prove that it is embedded, observe that the interior angles of $\alpha$ are $2\pi/3$ except at junctions between R and L edges, where the interior angle is $4\pi/3$.
+Now, observe that the interior angles of $\alpha$ are $2\pi/3$ except at junctions between edges with labels R and L, where the interior angle is $4\pi/3$.
 Replace each such inward corner by the geodesic between its endpoints.
 This increases the interior angle at the adjacent vertices, but by not more than $\frac{\pi}{6}+\frac{\pi}{6}$, for a total of at most $\frac{2\pi}{3}+\frac{\pi}{6}+\frac{\pi}{6} = \pi$.
 The resulting curve is therefore convex, hence embedded, and therefore so is $\alpha$.
 It follows that the cycle of polygons in $\calL_{k+1}$ is also embedded, completing the proof of \eqref{bulletC} for $n=k+1$.
+Furthermore, the outer boundary of this embedded annulus $\calL_{k+1}$ is equal to the outer loop $\alpha$.
+As we had observed above, $\alpha$ consists of the oriented edges in $\calL_{k+1}$ with label L, M, or R, which proves \eqref{bulletB} for $n=k+1$.

-\underline{Proof of \eqref{bulletD}:} By construction, our cycle of polygons was obtained as the set of first-born children of the L and M elements in $E_k$.
-We have just shown that these are all distinct, which is statement \eqref{bulletD} for $n=k+1$ and completes the induction step.
+\underline{Proof of \eqref{bulletD}:} By construction, our cycle of polygons was obtained as the set of images of $P_0$ by the first-born children of the elements in $E_k$ with label L or M. We have just shown that the polygons in this cycle are all distinct, which yields statement \eqref{bulletD} for $n=k+1$ and completes the induction step.